 Universal Analytics (Google)

-These cookies collect information about how visitors use our website.
+These cookies collect information about how visitors use our Site.
 We use the information to compile reports and to make improvements.
-The cookies collect information in an anonymous form, including where visitors have come to the website from and the pages they visited.
+These cookies collect information to calculate visitor, session and campaign data, such as where visitors have come to our Site from and the pages they’ve visited.

 To opt-out: https://tools.google.com/dlpage/gaoptout